mohsalsaleem/hackathon/README.md

         Create Ad,
         View the Ads posted by you
       as a Buyer:
-        Find the offers available near your locaiton
+        Find the offers available near your